ezsystems/commerce-documentation/docs/developer_manual/checkout/checkout_api/forms/configuration_for_checkout_forms.md

 !!! tip

-    The shipping and payment methods configuration can be also overriden by implementing an [Pre Form Checkout Event](Checkout-Events_23560944.html) that will store the values in the dataMap.
+    The shipping and payment methods configuration can be also overriden by implementing an [Pre Form Checkout Event](../checkout_events.md) that will store the values in the dataMap.

 !!! note "Important"

-    Please keep in mind that the **value** of the preferred choice and the **index** of the choice must match\!
+    Please keep in mind that the **value** of the preferred choice and the **index** of the choice must match.

     Example: